Why carry an IDP while driving in Angola?

 Most Important Driving Rules

-You cannot venture out into all the places to see in Angola with your rental car and international driver’s license without knowing enough information about the country’s essential traffic laws.
-Read below to brush up on the most important rules when driving in Angola.
+You cannot venture out into all the places to see in Angola with your rental car if you don't have your domestic valid driver's license and International Driver’s License.
+Also, you should know enough information about the country’s essential traffic rules laws, such as the speed limit and driving age in Angola.
+Read below to brush up on the most important road traffic rules when driving in Angola.

 What do you need to remember before driving in Angola?